-St Alban’s Catholic Primary School
+St Alban’s Catholic Voluntary Academy

-Curriculum Statement 2018/19
+Curriculum Statement 2019/20

 St Alban’s is a place where all are valued as a child of God, where everyone is enabled to mature towards their full growth in Christ and achieve their potential.
 Through our curriculum we ensure that, with enthusiasm and celebration, the message of Jesus Christ is at the centre of all we do.
 We aim to live out our motto through our curriculum, “Learning together, side by side with God.”

 The EYFS curriculum covers Nursery and Reception and is split into seven areas of learning, three prime areas and four specific areas.